 - Lost Boys, an entertaining yarn about a game developer trying to reestablish himself in the industry while his son and his friends are somehow able to play next-gen games on the computer despite the hardware being nowhere near up to supporting it.
 It turns out that the son, and all of his friends in the neighborhood, were murdered by a neighbor and now exist as ghosts.

 - Card co-wrote the Dragon Age six-issue comic book miniseries with Aaron Johnston.

 - Songmaster Pedophiles IN SPACE!

-- The Lost Gate which expands the world found in his short fiction "Stonefather," creating the Mithermage series.
+- The Lost Gate which expands the world found in his short fiction "Stonefather," creating the Mither Mages Series.
 It has a magic system that's supposed to explain everything, including mythology and ghosts.
 Turns out they're from another planet called Westil, but they've all gotten stranded on Earth since Loki closed all of the Gates that let them get back and forth.
 Has a second volume in a proposed trilogy, The Gate Thief.